sa7bnb/Svxlink-HRI-200/README.md

 ## Roadmap

-- Decode the remaining fields in the frequency frame — modulation mode, power level and channel step appear to be in there
+- Decode the remaining fields in the frequency frame — modulation mode, power level and channel step appear to be in there (Fixed 20260728)
 - Test with other radios.
 An FT-7800R is next

 ---